pedro-profile/pedro-profile/README.md

 <br>I'm eager to learn new cutting-edge technologies and stay ahead of the ever-changing trends in web development.
 <br>My ultimate goal is to build reliable and maintainable Front-end applications that are both functional and aesthetically pleasing.

-I am currently in the process of building an application using <b>PHP, HTML, CSS and JavaScript</b>.
+I am currently in the process of building an application using <b>PHP, HTML5, CSS3 and JavaScript</b>.
 <br>The URL is going to be <a href="#"> here </a> once ready.

 This way, if there is interest on my skills, and you wish to hire my services, you can judge my knowledge level.